-"By the way, uncle," asked Henry, "where is Tom Hall now?"
+"By the way, uncle," asked Henry, "where is

 "He still continues at the bindery," answered Mr. Mason.
 "I think I never saw a greater change in any one, for the better, than in him.
 He has certainly tried, faithfully, to keep his baptismal vow."